-The minimum-user-limit-percent property can be used to set the minimum percentage of resources allocated to each leaf queue user.
-For example, to enable equal sharing of the "services" leaf queue capacity among five users, you would set the minimum-user-limit-percent property to 20%:
+The MinimumUser Limit (minimum-user-limit-percent)property can be used to set the minimum percentage of resources allocated to each leaf queue user.
+For example, to enable equal sharing of the "services" leaf queue capacity among five users, you would set the minimum user limit percentage to 20%.

-To set user limits based on this example, perform the following:
+To configure user limits based on this example, perform the following: